UnitedPlanet/intrexx-in-docker/README.md

 - Patch Level (OU Number)

 For example, the semantic Version of intrexx 21.03 OU05 would be 10.0.5.

+Additionally, for every major version, there is a specific latest tag. e.g. `21.03-latest`.
+This may be used, to always receive the newest patches but no major version upgrades automatically.

 # FAQ
 ## Is this deployment scalable?